Greek government-debt crisis timeline: Financial events

 On June 21, 2018, Greece's creditors agreed on a 10-year extension of maturities on 96.6 billion euros of loans (i.e., almost a third of Greece's total debt), as well as a 10-year grace period in interest and amortization payments on the same loans.
 Greece successfully exited (as declared) the bailouts on August 20, 2018.

+Recovery after the end of the crisis

+Greece has been repaying parts of its loans to EU creditors ahead of schedule, while having fully repaid its loans to the International Monetary Fund two years ahead of schedule in 2022.
+The early debt repayments were seen as part of the country's remarkable recovery following the end of the crisis in 2018, further evidenced by dramatically reduced borrowing costs for the country, with its benchmark 10-year government bond yields falling below Italy's on November 8, 2019 and France's on November 29, 2024.